USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 Challenges and Common Issues in the Spouse Visa Process

-1. Proving a Bona Fide Marriage: USCIS closely scrutinizes the validity of the marriage to prevent immigration fraud.
-Insufficient evidence can result in delays or denial.
+USCIS carefully reviews the validity of marriages to prevent fraud.
+Insufficient or poor evidence may delay or result in denial.

 Tips for a Successful Spouse Visa Application